maxijabase/profile-status/README.md

 # Profile Status

-Profile Status is a SourceMod plugin designed to restrict entrance to your server based on game hours, Steam bans, Steam levels and more.
+Profile Status is a SourceMod plugin designed to restrict entrance to any Source based game server based on game hours, Steam bans, Steam levels and more.

 ## Installation